seanwhs/Tutorials/react/Tutorial-to-build-todo-app.md

 # 🚀 Next Steps

-Want to go even further?

 - Add backend (Node / Firebase)
 - Add authentication
 - Convert to TypeScript
 - Add drag-and-drop

----

-If you want, I can next:

-👉 Review your code
-👉 Add professional UI (Tailwind)
-👉 Turn this into interview-ready explanation